 chapel facade details

 The ornament and the interplay between its varied forms and shifting levels succeed in animating the doorway despite its limited scale and constricted space.
 In characteristic felipense fashion, the elongated estípites draw the eye upwards from the plain doorframe to focus on the inscriptions and the statuary above.
+All the intervening spaces are filled with rococo relief ornament, recalling the Templo de Rayas facade.

 In our final post we will look at the chapel altarpiece, also by Ureña.